-Before you jump headfirst into setting up your eCommerce store, there are many things you need to take into consideration.
-Here at Creative Minds, we want to see every business succeed, so we’ve put together a list of ten things you need to know before you take any steps into the world of eCommerce.
+Here at Creative Minds, we want to see every business succeed, so we’ve put together a list of ten things you need to know before starting an eCommerce business.

 1. The Competition is Tough